seanbutler/3DWebTechCourse/_worksheets/02-YourFirstScene.markdown

 - Can you make the obstacles them appear in a winding row?
 - Can you make them appear in 2 winding parallel rows?
 - Use the update function to slide the obstacles or the player along the ground automatically?
-- Can you use the random numbers to make the obstacles appear with a clear path between them?
+- Can you use the random numbers to make the obstacles appear with a clear space between them?